-For many years, I have asked students what distinguished the foolish man and the wise man.
+For many years, I have asked students what distinguished the foolish man and the wise man in the Sermon on the Mount.
 I have rarely encountered followers of Jesus who knew the answer.
 This is a well-known passage, and we frequently sing it with hand motions.
 The answer is obvious when we read the passage; the wise man is the one who listens and obeys.